Beauty Health (NASDAQ:SKIN) Shares Gap Down to $12.67

-The Beauty Health Company (NASDAQ:SKIN – Get Rating) gapped down before the market opened on Tuesday .
+The Beauty Health Company (NASDAQ:SKIN – Get Rating)’s stock price gapped down before the market opened on Tuesday .
 The stock had previously closed at $12.67, but opened at $11.90.
-Beauty Health shares last traded at $12.06, with a volume of 5,007 shares traded.
+Beauty Health shares last traded at $12.06, with a volume of 5,007 shares.

-A number of equities research analysts have recently commented on SKIN shares.
-Canaccord Genuity Group dropped their price target on Beauty Health from $22.00 to $20.00 and set a “buy” rating on the stock in a research report on Thursday, June 30th.
-The Goldman Sachs Group dropped their price target on Beauty Health from $25.00 to $22.00 and set a “buy” rating on the stock in a research report on Tuesday, August 16th.
-Canaccord Genuity Group dropped their target price on Beauty Health from $22.00 to $20.00 in a research report on Thursday, June 30th.
-Piper Sandler dropped their target price on Beauty Health from $22.00 to $20.00 and set an “overweight” rating on the stock in a research report on Wednesday, August 10th.
-Finally, DA Davidson lifted their target price on Beauty Health from $24.00 to $25.00 and gave the company a “buy” rating in a research report on Wednesday, August 10th.
-One investment analyst has rated the stock with a hold rating and nine have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of $24.33.
+Several research analysts have weighed in on the company.
+Canaccord Genuity Group lowered their price target on Beauty Health from $22.00 to $20.00 and set a “buy” rating on the stock in a research report on Thursday, June 30th.
+The Goldman Sachs Group reduced their price target on Beauty Health from $25.00 to $22.00 and set a “buy” rating for the company in a research note on Tuesday, August 16th.
+Piper Sandler reduced their price target on Beauty Health from $22.00 to $20.00 and set an “overweight” rating for the company in a research note on Wednesday, August 10th.
+DA Davidson boosted their price target on Beauty Health from $24.00 to $25.00 and gave the company a “buy” rating in a research note on Wednesday, August 10th.
+Finally, Canaccord Genuity Group reduced their price target on Beauty Health from $22.00 to $20.00 in a research note on Thursday, June 30th.
+One equities research analyst has rated the stock with a hold rating and nine have given a buy rating to the stock.
+According to data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average price target of $24.33.

 Beauty Health Company Profile